 This form should be typed or printed in black ink.
-You should file this document with the clerk of the circuit court in the county where the petition was filed and keep a copy for your records.
+Both parties must sign the agreement and have their signatures witnessed by a notary public or deputy clerk.
+After completing this form, you should file this document with the clerk of the circuit court in the county where the petition was filed and keep a copy for your records.
+You should then refer to the instructions for your petition, answer, or answer and counterpetition concerning the procedures for setting a hearing or trial (final hearing).

-A copy of this form must be filed with the court and served on the other party or his or her attorney in your case within 45 days of being served with the petition, if it is not served on him or her with your initial papers.
+A copy of this form must be filed with the court and served on the other party or his or her attorney in your case.
 The copy you are serving to the other party must be either mailed, e-mailed, or hand-delivered to the opposing party or his or her attorney on the same day indicated on the certificate of service.
 If it is mailed, it must be postmarked on the date indicated in the certificate of service.
 Service must be in accordance with Florida Rule of General Practice and Judicial Administration 2.516.